SolidHal/noisedeck/README.md

 - can we make the ipad easily removable?
+  - take the magnetic mount from normal ipad cases and build it into the lcd enclosure?
   - magnetic usbc jack?

 - is the usbc cable internal to the case, or external?